RaulPPelaez/superpunto/README.md

 >.
 >\#

-r1 is the size of the superpunto c1 is its color.
+r1 is the size of the superpunto.

+c1 is its color.

 #COLORS